 Scaling networking platforms can occur in a number of ways including adding more hardware resources, optimizing software, and enhancing configuration and deployment capabilities through orchestration.
 These enhancements can improve scaling up to a point, but in the end administrators are still focused on what IP can talk to what IP using which services.
 While we continue to take steps to further IP policy orchestration and handling, Meraki is also taking advantage of a few of the components of the Cisco Trustsec architecture through a new feature-set called Adaptive Policy.
 This feature utilizes Security Group Tags (SGTs) to provide granular, IP agnostic security policy and identity propagation that is compatible with many other Cisco technologies.

-Support and use of SGTs gives Meraki the ability to share and learn the identity of a source of traffic, enforce policy based on SGTs, and provide a similar experience across Cisco domains.
+Support and use of SGTs gives Meraki the ability to share and learn the identity of a source of traffic, enforce policy based on SGTs, and provide a similar experience across Cisco solutions.

 Adaptive Policy Architecture